GoaFan77/E4X-Interregnum-Minimod-Repo/INT SinsRe/Readme.txt

 If this mod is used, E4X SinsRe must also be used.

 ---Credits---
-This minimod was created and is maintained by Dolynick, the creator of the Sins:Remastered Mod
+This minimod was created and is maintained by Dolynick, the creator of the Sins: Remastered Mod

 ---Compatible With---
 Enhanced 4X Mod